 It must also be the desire of every leasehold flat owner to know that the communal areas of the block will be kept clean and well maintained; that any gardens will be kept trim or otherwise managed to enhance the enjoyment of their use; that lifts will be maintained and will keep working; that windows and external doors will be regularly painted and repaired or replaced; and that the structure of the building will be kept sound.

 Unfortunately for many the reality falls far short of the desire and leaseholder complaints about lack of maintenance and high service charges for poor service are not at all uncommon.

 A long leaseholder – that is, one who owns a lease of 21 years or more – has two important weapons in the armoury which can be used in cases where the freeholder landlord is unwilling or unable to maintain the block properly.
 These are called “Right to Manage” and “Collective Enfranchisement”.

-Whether you are a freeholder who would like to know more about this subject generally, a landlord who has received a notice of claim from a leaseholder and would like specific advice, or a leaseholder looking to extend your lease, Judith will be pleased to help you.
-She is experienced in acting for both landlords and leaseholders and can be contacted on 01206 217039 or firstname.lastname@example.org
+Whether you are a freeholder who would like to know more about this subject generally, a landlord who has received a notice of claim from a leaseholder and would like specific advice, or a leaseholder looking to extend your lease, the team will be pleased to help you.
+They are experienced in acting for both landlords and leaseholders and can be contacted on 01206 574431 or email@example.com.

 This information relates to leasehold flats.
 If you own a house on a long lease and cannot afford to buy the freehold you may be entitled to extend the lease by 50 years under the Leasehold Reform Act 1967.
 There is no premium to be paid to the landlord but your rent is likely to increase.